Identity, concept, and web design for a brand new resource for creatives to learn from each other's process

 In the age of social media, we all strive to present ourselves as beautifully as possible.
 There is no exception for designers, we all want to have perfectly curated content on our Instagrams and Behances.
 Because of this, however, authenticity is somewhat lost in translation.
 We lose the screw-ups, the bad ideas, and the really ugly sketches.
 Elements that would be very useful to budding young designers looking to figure out their own process or even senior designers looking to shake their own process up.
 We are collectively giving off this unrealistic view of what it is like to be a designer by hiding our roughest drafts from the world.

 The site aims to collect as many examples of process within the field of design as possible with the rough drafts and unfinished versions front and center.
-Pulling from existing articles, instagram, etc. as well as offering exclusive never before seen Rough Drafts from some of the greatest designers in the world accompanied by articles written about the process.
-All sources will be fully credited and sited as the goal is not to take credit for other people's stories, but to create a comprehensive and ever-evolving look at the design process.
+Pulling from existing articles, Instagram, etc. as well as offering exclusive never before seen Rough Drafts from some of the greatest designers in the world accompanied by articles written about the process.
+All sources will be fully credited and cited as the goal is not to take credit for other people's stories, but to create a comprehensive and ever-evolving look at them.

 The logo is supposed to look like a rough draft itself.
-Emulating blueprints, stacked strips of plywood, layered scotch tape, etc. With its modular boarded up appearance the pieces don't quite fit together and have pieces missing to give it a rough around the edges feel even if it isn't immediately understood what physical reference points I was working from.
-The hard part has been maintaining a good design sensibility while making it still look unfinished and unrefined.
-I think I will be perpetually tweaking this logo even after the site is launched.
+Emulating blueprints, stacked strips of plywood, layered scotch tape, etc. With its modular boarded up appearance the pieces don't quite fit together and have pieces missing to give it a rough around the edges feel.